Quasar: History of observation and interpretation

-Sloan Digital Sky Survey image of quasar 3C 273, illustrating the object's star-like appearance.
-The quasar's jet can be seen extending downward and to the right from the quasar.
+Sloan Digital Sky Survey image of quasar 3C 273, showing its star-like appearance.
+Its jet extends downward to the right.

 Hubble images of quasar 3C 273.
-At right, a coronagraph is used to block the quasar's light, making it easier to detect the surrounding host galaxy.
+At right, a coronagraph blocks the quasar's light, making it easier to see the surrounding host galaxy.

 Background

-Between 1917 and 1922, it became clear from work by Heber Doust Curtis, Ernst Öpik and others that some objects ("nebulae") seen by astronomers were in fact distant galaxies like the Milky Way.
+Between 1917 and 1922, it became clear from work by Heber Doust Curtis, Ernst Öpik, and others that some objects ("nebulae") seen by astronomers were in fact distant galaxies like the Milky Way.
 But when radio astronomy began in the 1950s, astronomers detected, among the galaxies, a small number of anomalous objects with properties that defied explanation.

-The objects emitted large amounts of radiation of many frequencies, but no source could be located optically, or in some cases only a faint and point-like object somewhat like a distant star.
+The objects emitted large amounts of radiation of many frequencies, but no source could be located optically, or in some cases, only a faint and point-like object somewhat like a distant star.
 The spectral lines of these objects, which identify the chemical elements of which the object is composed, were also extremely strange and defied explanation.
 Some of them changed their luminosity very rapidly in the optical range and even more rapidly in the X-ray range, suggesting an upper limit on their size, perhaps no larger than the Solar System.
 This implies an extremely high power density.
 Considerable discussion took place over what these objects might be.
 They were described as "quasi-stellar [meaning: star-like] radio sources", or "quasi-stellar objects" (QSOs), a name which reflected their unknown nature, and this became shortened to "quasar".